Content

 Safeguard’s soap commercial not only plays with various triggers, but it actively uses binaural audio, which makes the listening experience more real and authentic.
 It’s simply fun to watch and listen to.
 Here, Foley sounds (or similar technologies) were definitely added afterwards to make it really professional.

 ASMR advertising is like an additional tool in marketing.
-Anyone can use it, but whether it ends up being high-quality, professional, and ultimately successful depends on the sound recording and post-production.
+Anyone can use it, but whether it ends the ad is up being high-quality, professional, and ultimately successful depends on the sound recording and post-production.
 This requires expertise, because you have to know what you are doing and how.

 So if you want to do it the right way, reach out to me.